Why Respiratory Therapy?

 Respiratory Therapy, A.S.
 (540.1)

-The Respiratory Therapy Program is a full-time program that is completed in 5 consecutive semesters.
+The Respiratory Therapy program is a full-time program that is completed in five consecutive semesters.
 The program includes training in the use of equipment as well as a patient-oriented hospital experience.
-Program courses offered only at the Allegheny Campus.
+Program courses are offered only at the Allegheny Campus.
 There are both day and evening programs available.

 Take the Next Step